LaSEEB/NeuXus/docs/source/usage.rst

 Run your own pipeline
 ---------------------

-Refer to to learn how to create a pipeline
-Launch your pipeline with:
+Refer to :ref:`tutorial1` and then launch your pipeline with:
 ::

    $ neuxus my_pipeline.py